framesurge/perseus/CONTRIBUTING.md

 ## Committing

 We use the Conventional Commits system, but you can commit however you want.
 Your pull request will be squashed and merged into a single compliant commit, so don't worry about this!

+We do request though that you make sure your commits are signed with GPG, it helps verify the integrity of your code, and is good practice generally.